Best Handheld GPS

 Let’s start with GPS’s that require AA or AAA batteries.
 The most obvious problem with this method, for some people, is that you are required to add and remove new batteries when needed.
 Plus, if they die and you do not have replacements, you can’t operate it unless you buy some new batteries.
 However, there are a lot of options at your disposal with this method.
 For example, it is your preference to either buy cheap batteries (such as Alkaline) or premium batteries (such as Ultimate Lithium).
 This will have direct implications on how long the GPS will last.

 This will weigh differently from one person to the next, as the display will not affect the performance in any way.
-But, for some, it could be a deal breaker.
+But, for some, it could be a deal-breaker.
 Much like a smartphone or laptop, for some, the resolution and clarity is the most important aspect.
 After all, it is beneficial for you to see the GPS information that is in the palm of your hands.
-While it is very rare for GPS’s to not have a display at all, unless they are designed for special purposes or to be connected with an additional source, some sport better ones than others.
+While it is very rare for GPS’s do not have a display at all unless they are designed for special purposes or to be connected with an additional source, some sport better ones than others.

 Proper backlighting plays another role and allows you to use the device at night.
-But, in the daylight, a backlit screen may reduce battery life so you could also look into ones with a dimming control.
-Lastly, some versions will have a monochrome display.
+But, in the daylight, a backlit screen may reduce battery life so you could also look into ones with dimming control.
+Lastly, some versions of the handheld GPS will have a monochrome display.
 Meaning, either a black and white display or one that focuses on one central color.